In this article I review 20 of the top protein bars without artificial sweeteners currently on the market.

 I don’t provide my opinion on how they taste for a few good reasons:

-1. We all have our own individual taste preferences, and mine are abnormal…so how I think something tastes is irrelevant & probably useless info to share here.
+1. We all have our own individual taste preferences, and mine are probably abnormal anyway.
+So how I think something tastes is irrelevant & probably useless info to share with you here.

 2. You can click the image or product name and be instantly connected to tens of thousands of people who are happy to tell you how they think it tastes.

-3. For the bars in this review that I haven’t ever tried (there’s 9 of them I think), I have no desire to plunk down the ca$h to buy a box of each of them, since they’re not sold individually around here.
+3. For the bars in this review that I haven’t ever tried (there’s 9 of them I think), I have no desire to plunk down the cash to buy a box of each of them, since those particular ones aren’t sold individually where I live.

 How they’re listed here